mivanit/muutils/muutils/zanj/readme.md

 # Overview

-The format is meant to be a way of saving arbitrary objects to disk, in a way that is flexible, allows to keep configuration and data together, and is human readable.
-To this end, the on-disk format is as follows:
+The `ZANJ` format is meant to be a way of saving arbitrary objects to disk, in a way that is flexible, allows to keep configuration and data together, and is human readable.
+It is loosely inspired by HDF5 and the derived `exdir` format, and the implementation is similar to `npz` files.
+The on-disk format is as follows:

 a file `<filename>.zanj` is a zip file containing: